 Article 19(2) shows that the doctrine of ‘viewpoint neutrality’ is clearly inapplicable to India, as the constitution itself explicitly permits restriction based on certain viewpoints.
 However, the closest equivalent to this doctrine may be found in the rule against ‘vagueness’ of a restriction on speech.
 In Shreya Singhal v Union of India, the court struck down a restriction on the basis that a restriction which is vague and overbroad (in that case, proscriptions such as ‘annoying’ or ‘offensive’ speech), provides no manageable standard for the government in applying the law, and therefore permitted the law to be used arbitrarily.

 Going back to Section 9 of the Trade Marks Act, the Section restricts registration of trade marks on the grounds, among others, that the mark would be ‘likely to hurt religious susceptibilities, or would be obscene or scandalous.
-While restriction on the ground of ‘obscenity’ have passed constitutional scrutiny in India, the terms ‘likely to hurt religious susceptibilities’ and ‘scandalous’ have not been challenged.
-It is likely that any defence of these provisions would be on their putative relationship ‘in the interest of … morality and decency’ under Article 19(2), which does not have a clear standard of applicability by Courts.
+While restrictions of speech on the ground of ‘obscenity’ have passed constitutional scrutiny in India, restrictions on the grounds of being ‘likely to hurt religious susceptibilities’ and ‘scandalous’ have not been tested on the grounds of Article 19(1)(a).
+It is likely that any defence of these provisions would be based on such restriction being ‘in the interest of … morality and decency’ under Article 19(2), which does not have a clear standard of applicability by Courts.

 Therefore, the challenge against restrictions upon the registration of trademarks on the grounds under Section 9 of the Trade Marks Act will be far more difficult to sustain than the standard of striking down ‘viewpoint discrimination’ in Matal v Tam.